smilegupta/portfolio/README.md

 # Beginner Friendly Portfolio

 #### Sometimes, creating an attractive portfolio is essential.
-Here's an eye-catching coded Portfolio [example]( https://smilegupta.github.io/portfolio) to realize that the signature can be not boring, but eye-catching, elegant and recognizable.
+Here's an eye-catching coded Portfolio [example]( https://smilegupta.github.io/portfolio) to realize that the can be eye-catching, elegant and recognizable.

 ## Usage